irrer/DICOMClient/README.md

 * DICOM+.sh      : Linux

-It is often convenient to create a shortcut on your desktop, and then drag-and-drop DICOM files and folders to start it.
+Pro-tip: Make a shortcut on your desktop, then drag-and-drop DICOM files and folders to it.

 ## Most recent <a href="http://htmlpreview.github.io/?https://github.com/irrer/DICOMClient/blob/master/docs/user_manual/user_manual_1.0.48/output/index.html">instructions and how to's</a>